OliverRC/resume/index.md

 ## Summary

-Experienced Senior Developer with 14+ years C# .NET Framework / .NET Core / .NET 5 development.
-Grateful and privileged to have had extensive experience with solutions and enterprise architects and been part of a solutions architecture team.
+I am an experienced Senior Developer with 14+ years of C# .NET Framework / .NET Core / .NET 5 development experience.
+I have had the opportunity to work extensively with solutions and enterprise architects and been part of a solutions architecture team.

-Worked as a developer or been the technical lead on strategic projects which required designing, implementing, and deploying large-scale systems.
+I have experience not only as a developer but also as a technical lead on strategic projects which required designing, implementing, and deploying large-scale systems.

-I have a deep interest and depth in finding technical solutions and a keen interest in systems architecture and design.
+I have a keen interest in systems architecture and design as well as finding the right technical solution for any given problem.
-My experience has given me extensive exposure to developing software within highly regulated industries and geographical markets, including GDPR and POPI.
+My experience has given me extensive exposure to developing software within highly regulated industries and geographical markets, including handling complex regulatory requirements such as GDPR and POPI.

-Currently working on designing and implementing a Machine Learning platform and required Lakehouse to allow teams to implement their own machine learning experiments and models.
+I am currently working on designing and implementing a Machine Learning platform and with a centralized Lakehouse to allow teams to implement their own machine learning experiments and models.

 ## Work Experience